Laurin Heinrich

-Laurin Heinrich (born 26 September 2001) is a German racing driver who competes in the IMSA WeatherTech SportsCar Championship for AO Racing driving the No. 77 "Rexy" Porsche 911 GT3.R.
-He was selected as the 2022 Porsche Junior following the shootout at MotorLand Aragón.
+Laurin Heinrich (born 26 September 2001) is a German racing driver who competes in the IMSA SportsCar Championship for Porsche Penske Motorsport and JDC–Miller MotorSports.

+A homegrown talent from his selection as Porsche junior in 2022, Heinrich began his professional career in DTM and IMSA, and led "Rexy" to the GTD Pro title in 2024.
+He made his LMDh debut in late 2025, and won the 24 Hours of Daytona and 12 Hours of Sebring for Porsche Penske in 2026.
+Despite not planning to complete the season, Heinrich mounted a GTP title challenge with privateer JDC–Miller.

 Career

 Early career

 Heinrich began karting at the age of eight, initially as a hobby, before taking on the sport competitively as he grew older.
 As a child, Heinrich had aspirations of being a pilot rather than a racing driver, hence his early treatment of motorsports.
+The eventual itch to compete led him to club racing competition in his youth, undertaken alongside his father.
 After scoring titles in Swissauto kart competitions in his youth, Heinrich later cited his early aspirations as moving into Formula 4, which he fulfilled in 2017.
 At the age of 15, Heinrich entered the 2017 ADAC Formula 4 Championship with his family team, dubbed Heinrich Motorsport.
+The outfit was composed of Heinrich's karting mechanics – numbering just himself, his father, and three separate engineers – their numbers dwarfed by the larger European teams competing in the series.
 In his rookie season of Formula 4 competition, the small outfit struggled, with Heinrich finishing no higher than 14th overall in a race and electing to forego the final round of the season at the Hockenheimring.
 Heinrich wouldn't return to single-seater competition the following season, and didn't return to professional racing until 2019.